-Observations made during the widening of Bristol Road between Longbridge and Rubery (op. cit., p.
-64) proved that Bunter Pebble Beds occupy the ground round Colmers Farm and the Leys.
-This is shown as Enville Beds (Calcareous Conglomerate Group) on the new Geological Survey 6 in. map (see map, Fig. 1).
-Moreover, the writer has failed to find any evidence of this Calcareous Conglomerate Group north-east of the railway, where it is shown by the Survey, faulted to the north-west against Keele Beds.
+Observations made during the widening of Bristol Road between Longbridge and Rubery proved that Bunter Pebble Beds occupy the ground round Colmers Farm and the Leys.
+This is shown as Enville Beds (Calcareous Conglomerate Group) on the new Geological Survey 6 in. map.
+Moreover, the writer has failed to find any evidence of this Calcareous Conglomerate Group northeast of the railway, where it is shown by the Survey, faulted to the north-west against Keele Beds.
 There are bright red clays visible in places, especially near the base of the Bunter close to the railway, so that the evidence such as it is points to Keele Beds and not to the Calcareous Conglomerate Group as outcropping here, and underlying the Bunter to the eastward.